Insurance Warning

 The Audit Trail

-We can provide you with the "After" footage showing perfectly clear, free-flowing gutters.
+We provide "After" footage showing perfectly clear, free-flowing gutters.

 The Maintenance Record

-In the event of a future insurance claim, you can show your insurer that you've proactively maintained your property to a professional standard.
+In the event of a future insurance claim, you can show your insurer that you've proactively maintained your property.

-Keep all your gutter cleaning certificates and camera evidence in a folder labeled "Home Maintenance."
-If you ever need to make a claim, this documentation could be worth thousands.
+Insurance Tip: Keep all your gutter cleaning certificates and camera evidence in a folder labeled "Home Maintenance."
+This documentation could be worth thousands.

 We recommend a professional clear-out twice a year: